Get a quote

 What is a catastrophe claim?

-Anyone can have a catastrophic loss at any time, but a catastrophe claim refers to single-event, widespread losses expected to be more than $25 million.
+You might think that any storm damage claim counts as a catatrophe, but a catastrophe claim refers to single-event, widespread losses expected to be more than $25 million.
 These claims can be difficult to process as insurance adjusters may have trouble getting into disaster zones to meet with policyholders.

 Claims associated with the following events are usually deemed catastrophe claims: